 Writing

 The Country of the Blind: a Memoir at the End of Sight, my book about the world of blindness — and finding my place in it — is out now from Penguin Press.
+It was a finalist for the 2024 Pulitzer Prize in Memoir.
 You can find links to purchase a copy here.
 An excerpt was published as “How to Be Blind” as the New Yorker’s “Weekend Essay” feature.
 I also wrote a guest essay for New York Times Opinion about blindness and A.I.
 I assembled some highlights (Marc Maron!
 Terry Gross!) of the book’s press coverage here.

 I reviewed Ashley Shew’s Against Technoableism for the New York Times Book Review.